ikrima/gamedevguide/content/ue4guide/build-guide/ubt/misc-helpful-tipsdebugging.md

 - Header include paths no longer automatically bring every subdirectory (for perf in building)

-- `csharp>bLegacyPublicIncludePaths = false;` is the setting that controls it in .Target.cs
+- `#!csharp bLegacyPublicIncludePaths = false;` is the setting that controls it in .Target.cs

 - All entries in Public/PrivateIncludePaths are full paths, most easily done with "using System.IO;" at the top, then Path.Combine(ModuleDirectory, "relative/path")